Vann06/command-line-clue/game/notebook.md

 The Police Oficer and The Blacksmith as innocent.
 Leaving The Baker as the only suspect

+Clue 12: Found Object of Heavy Book at /shops/market/aisles/

 Location of the crime is still unknown - the room must have been empty when it happened...